Get the Recipe

 Some recipes call for discarding the seeds altogether, but, as I've already mentioned, I like the flavor of the jelly the seeds are suspended in too much to do that—in fact, it has a tartness that I think is essential to creating what will ultimately be a sauce that has a good balance of sweet and tart flavors.

 As for the skins, one option is to score the tomatoes, quickly blanch them, and then peel off their skins, a method Kenji describes in his article on peeling and dicing tomatoes.
 This is fine for small quantities of sauce, but I felt strongly that I wanted to select a method that would work for large batches—we are doing this in peak tomato season, so we might as well make a lot, and peeling each tomato individually isn't practical.

 The method I know best is one I used when working on farms in Italy, where we would make vats of sauce each week in the peak of summer.
 The tomatoes are cut into chunks, cores, skins, stems, seeds, and all (absolutely no need to exclude anything except the odd bad spots you may find); dumped into a pot; and set over high heat until they dump their juices and come to a boil.*

-*Yet another method involves baking the tomatoes first at low heat to drive off some of their water, and only then to quickly cook them into a sauce; the reason for this has to do with how temperature affects enzyme activity and flavor, but for large quantities of sauce I also find this method impractical.
+* Yet another method involves baking the tomatoes first at low heat to drive off some of their water, and only then quickly cooking them into a sauce.
+The reason for this has to do with how temperature affects enzyme activity and flavor, but for large quantities of sauce, I also find this method impractical.

 Then they're boiled for about 10 minutes, just long enough to soften the pulp.
 It's a quick enough cooking time that the fresh tomato flavor isn't lost, but long enough that the pulp will pass** through a food mill or vegetable strainer.